-These days, “digitization” is a frequently word heard around the museum.
-Through the years have been some really interesting projects to bring natural history specimens to more people through pictures (see for example the on-line archive of the Berlin negatives of type plant specimens).
+These days, “digitization” is a frequently heard word around the museum.
+Through the years, there have been some interesting projects that bring natural history specimens to more people through pictures (see for example the on-line archive of the Berlin negatives of type plant specimens).
 We are doing a project in the Bird Division we call “The Egg Book.”
 It is a project that is being done with Ivy Press as part of a series of books they have completed in collaboration with the University of Chicago Press which includes The Book of Leaves and The Book of Fungi.
 Our book is progressing on a rapid schedule.
 It will showcase the eggs of 600 species of birds, most of which will come from our collection, but not all as I talk about below.

 The collection room of the Foundation is full of taxidermy and nests; one could spend hours just wandering around (I confess that while John was working, I had the luxury to do a little of this).
 They have an outstanding natural history library and a wonderful skin collection with important holdings of traditional bird specimens from North and Middle America, Africa and Asia.
 But the egg collection which was originally created through the efforts of the founder Ed Harrison is just so special that it was a great honor to be able to get to know it even for the short time we had.
 They have over 225,000 sets of eggs!
 What a scientific resource.

 So we’ll publicize the Book of Eggs when it comes out.
 It will represent a lot great work by a variety of people and digitizes part of another beautiful and scientifically valuable natural history collection housed at our museum.